 Honestly, it takes practice!
 As a 27-year professional cleaning service business owner, it takes time to learn what to say in any given scenario.

 Since all customers are not the same, then their expectations for house cleaning services will not be the same.

 In relation to office cleaning, one commercial site may require shiny waxed VCT tiled floors as a part of their comprehensive cleaning package.
 Whereas another office may want to keep their carpet fresh and clean at all times.

-Certainly, all cleaning locations, homes and offices, want a good cleaning maintenance plan at work all the time, however, some may have a particular concern over anything else.
+Certainly, all cleaning locations, homes and offices, want a good professional cleaning maintenance plan at work all the time, however, some may have a particular concern over anything else.
 Find that out.

-If you aren’t sure if you are providing comprehensive cleaning with your current customers, enter our FREE Deep Cleaning Challenge.
+If you aren’t sure if you’re providing comprehensive cleaning with your current customers, enter our FREE Deep Cleaning Challenge.
 This challenge will teach you how important it is to provide premium cleaning to your recurring customers.
 It will also help you cater to the needs of impending customers by focusing on their essential concerns.